BIRDSgroup/Demixer/README.md

 # Demixer: A multi-sample analysis tool to identify mixed infection

-This is the official repository of the Manuscript "Demixer: A guided approach to delineate different strains of a microbial species in a mixed-infection sample" by Brintha V P, and Manikandan Narayanan.
+This is the official repository of the Manuscript "Demixer: A probabilistic generative model to delineate different strains of a microbial species in a mixed infection sample" by Brintha V P, and Manikandan Narayanan.

 ## License preamble